cjimti/iotwifi/README.md

 {"status":"OK","message":"status","payload":{"address":"b8:27:eb:fe:c8:ab","uuid":"a736659a-ae85-5e03-9754-dd808ea0d7f2","wpa_state":"INACTIVE"}}
 ```

-From now on I'll demonstrate API calls to the new container with curl on the
+From now on I'll demonstrate API calls to the new container with the [`curl` command](https://en.wikipedia.org/wiki/CURL) on the
 device.
 If you were developing a Captive Portal or configuration web page you
 could translate these calls into Javascript and control the device Wifi with AJAX.